 - Pandemic-related policies and conditions inside facilities

-The UCLA COVID-19 Behind Bars Data Project is also currently engaged in qualitative investigations of the impacts of COVID-19 in carceral systems across the country as well as in pandemic-related corrections policy analysis.
+The UCLA Law COVID Behind Bars Data Project is also currently engaged in qualitative investigations of the impacts of COVID-19 in carceral systems across the country as well as in pandemic-related corrections policy analysis.

 Our generous supporters include: